MarketPress/hamburg-child-starter/readme.md

 ## Description
 This is a starter kit for a custom child theme.
 Child themes in WordPress enable you to override theme templates and stylesheets with your own customizations in a safe way.
 No need to touch an original theme file!

 This starter kit uses our own theme [Hamburg](http://marketpress.com/product/hamburg/) as the parent theme.
 Feel free to use it for your own projects, or hack it and create your own child theme starter kit.

+As a bonus for Hamburg users, we have added a second stylesheet which supports styling for WooCommerce elements.
+The child theme will now

+* check if WooCommerce is active;
+* if yes, load *style.plus.woo.css*;
+* if not, load the smaller *style.css*.

+Also, as in Hamburg and many other themes, minified stylesheets are loaded by default.
+To load the extended files, set `SCRIPT_DEBUG` to `TRUE` in your *wp-config.php*.

 ## Ressources